rule

 Text 2-3

-S'rutâyu had a son Vasumân, Satyâyu also had one called S'rutañjaya, of Raya there was a son called Eka and of Jaya there was a son called Amita.
-Bhîma was the son of Vijaya and next came Kâñcana as Bhîma's son.
+S'rutâyu had a son named Vasumân, Satyâyu also had one called S'rutañjaya, from Raya there was a son called Eka and from Jaya there was a son called Amita.
+Bhîma was the son of Vijaya after whom Kâñcana was born as his son.
 From Hotraka, Kâñcana's son, there was the son Jahnu who drank the water of the Ganges in one sip.

 Text 4